ajhenley/gitbook/your_first_java_program.md

 Compiling Your First Program
 Now that the program has been written and hopefully contains no mistakes (we’ll see soon enough), run your program.
 Go to the Run menu and select Run this will compile and run your application.
 You will see the output from the application in the Console tab.

-What You Should See
+### What You Should See

-I am determined to learn how to code.
+<pre>I am determined to learn how to code.
-Today's date is
+Today's date is</pre>
 Are you stoked?
 You just wrote your first Java program and ran it!
 If you made it this far, then you almost certainly have what it takes to finish the course as long as you work on it every day and don’t quit.

-Study Drills
+### Study Drills
 After most of the exercises, I will list some additional tasks you should try after typing up the code and getting it to compile and run.
-Some study drills will be fairly simple and some will be more challenging, but you should always give them a shot.
+Some study drills will be  simple and some will be  challenging, but you should always give them a shot.

-Change what is inside the quotes on line 6 to include today’s date.
+* Change what is inside the quotes on line 6 to include today’s date.
 Save the file once you have made your changes, compile the file and run it again.
-Change what is inside the quotes on line 5 to have the computer display your name.
+* Change what is inside the quotes on line 5 to have the computer display your name.

-What You Should See After Completing the Study Drills I, Alton Henley, am determined to learn how to code.
+### What You Should See After Completing the Study Drills

+<pre>I, Alton Henley, am determined to learn how to code.
-Today's date is Friday, July 19, 2015.
+Today's date is Friday, July 19, 2015.</pre>